 To address these aforementioned challenges, we here propose MultiOmics Factor Analysis (MOFA), a model for integrating multi-omic data in an unsupervised fashion.
 MOFA automatically discovers a typically small set of latent factors that explain the driving sources of variation across different omics.
 Importantly, these factors can capture sources of variation that are unique to a single data modality or explain variation in multiple layers (Fig. 1a).
 These latent factors can for example correspond to cellular states or patient subgroups, which can be hard to characterise in the complex and noisy high-dimensional representation.
 Once trained, the model can be used for different downstream analyses, including the visualisation of samples in factor space, the automatic annotation of factors using (gene set) enrichment analysis, and the imputation of missing values (Fig. 1b).

 MOFA is a Bayesian model that naturally builds upon the Group Factor Analysis statistical framework (Virtanen 2012, Klami 2015, Zhao 2016, Khan 2014, Bunte 2016), which we have here extended to enable its broad applicability in the context of multi omics studies (Methods, Fig. S1, Table S1).
-Briefly, MOFA combines a two-level sparsity, thereby deactivating irrelevant factors and retaining interpretable solutions for active factors, with efficient variational approximations that scale to larger datasets.
+Briefly, MOFA combines a two-level sparsity, thereby automatically detecting the number of relevant factors and retaining interpretable solutions for active factors, with efficient variational approximations that scale to larger datasets.
 Notably, our inference framework also supports non-Gaussian data modalities, thereby enabling the integration of binary data (e.g. somatic mutations), count data (e.g. copy number variation) or binomial data types (e.g. methylation read ratios).
 Finally, MOFA accounts for missing values, including partially profiled samples.
 MOFA is implemented as accessible and user-friendly software, which facilitates a range of different downstream analyses.
-Taken together, these features enable the robust application of MOFA to a wide range of biological domains (Methods).
+Taken together, these features enable the robust application of MOFA to a wide range of multi-omic studies (Methods).

 Application to Chronic Lymphocytic Leukaemia

-To illustrate our model we applied MOFA to a recent study of chronic lymphocytic leukaemia (CLL) (Dietrich, Oles, Lu, submitted), which combines drug response measurements with somatic mutation status, transcriptome profiling and DNA methylation assays.
-We trained MOFA on a set of 200 samples for which at least two data layers were measured (Fig. 2a).
+To illustrate our model we applied MOFA to a recent study of chronic lymphocytic leukaemia (CLL) (Dietrich, Oles, Lu, submitted), which combines drug response measurements with somatic mutation status, transcriptome profiling and DNA methylation assays (Fig. 2a).

 Notably, XX% of the sample were not profiled in all omics, a structure of missing values MOFA can cope with (Methods).